dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 cognition and the human mind ... *not that anyone will ever give me a fuck'n opportunity in this world.*

-#### Imagine a dynamical system like this, but one capable of evolving to different metastates based on system behavior and containerizing subsystems and state changes within regular structures like cells or nuclei.
+#### Imagine a dynamical system like this, but one capable of evolving to different metastates based on system behavior and capable of containerizing subsystems and state changes within regular structures like cells or nuclei.

 ![Ergodic Stabalization](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/ergodic-system.gif)